60,000 bees stolen from grocery company’s pollinator field

-CARLISLE, Pa.
-(AP) — Nearly 60,000 bees have been stolen from a grocery store company’s field in Pennsylvania, the company said.
+CARLISLE, Pa. — Nearly 60,000 bees have been stolen from a grocery store company’s field in Pennsylvania, the company said.

 The bees were said to be stolen in Carlisle between Jan.
 28 and Jan.
 30, Pennlive.com reported Wednesday.